-What should I do if someone in my surroundings is suspected of having COVID-19?
-If someone in your family, flat-share or at work is suspected of being infected with coronavirus, you do not automatically need to go into quarantine – unless the health office orders you to.
-While awaiting your test result, however, you too should minimise the number of people you have contact with, stay home as much as possible and be cautious.
+If someone in your family, your flat-share or at work suspects they have a coronavirus infection, while waiting for your own test result, you should minimise the number of people you have contact with, stay home as much as possible and be cautious.

 Quarantining as a contact person